AIG-ist-tugraz/OptimizationSpaceLearning/README.md

 Go to `main.py` and set the `mode` variable to `"train"`.
 Then run `python3 main.py`.

 ### Testing
 Go to `main.py` and set the `mode` variable to `"test"`.
-Then run `python3 main.py`.
+Then run `python3 main.py <k> <a>`, where *k* is the desired value for k-nearest neighbours and *a* is the number of top configurations to be aggregated.
 The interesting thing is the output on `stdout`, which can be piped into a file.
 If GCC error messages are in the output, use `grep` in the command line to catch only lines that start with a digit.

 ### Miscellaneous
 The files `feature_importance.py` and `feature_norm.py` were used to compute feature importance and to normalize the features of the program metrics data.
 They can be run using `python3 <filename>` with the corresponding file name instead of the placeholder.